How Long Do You Have to Pay off a Reverse Mortgage after Death?

 After obtaining an extension to one year, if the loan is still not paid off at that end of that time, then the lender can and probably will proceed with a default.
 A Notice of Default is the first step of a protracted foreclosure process by which a lender obtains the rights to sell the property in question at public auction to recover its investment.
 Usually it never reaches that point because but it most definitely can happen if the debt is not paid off within one year after the borrower passes.

 Please keep in mind that the great majority of people pay off the lender before it reaches this default stage.
 Also keep in mind with inflation as it is, many people make a great deal of money by selling their (acquired) houses because there is plenty left over after paying back the debt.
 So this idea that the bank owns the house after the borrower passes is entirely untrue.
 What is true is that a reverse mortgage is a loan secured by property and like all loans it must be paid back.

 The main difference between a reverse mortgage and a regular or a forward mortgage is how and when the loan gets paid back.
+That being said, there are both pros and cons to reverse mortgages that are important to understand.
 In either case, forward or reverse, you must pay back the loan.
 Another main difference between the two types of mortgages that is often overlooked, is it is much easier to default with a forward because you have to make monthly payments!

 If you miss three in a row you are in serious trouble and subject to a Notice of Default.
 But since you don’t have to make monthly payments with a reverse mortgage, you don’t have to worry about that.
 When you consider how much money you get from a reverse mortgage it can be a very liberating loan for the right person.